ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-04/find-size-of-python-object.md

 # sys.sizeof

-The starting point for these things is the functionality in `sys` called [getsizeof](https://docs.python.org/dev/library/sys.html#sys.getsizeof) that will let you do some sizeof checks:
+The starting point for these things is the functionality in the `sys` library called [getsizeof](https://docs.python.org/dev/library/sys.html#sys.getsizeof) that will let you do some sizeof checks:

 ```python
 >>> import sys